Forklift Operator jobs in Germany (Gabelstaplerfahrer / Staplerfahrer)

 Mandatory baseline

-- CV in English (PDF preferred) with clear dates, locations, and tasks.
+- English CV (PDF preferred) with clear dates, locations, and tasks.

 - Verified forklift experience (warehouse, cross-dock, production logistics, or distribution).